-One such transformational leader, Sister Mary Jean Ryan, founding CEO and now Chair of multistate system SSM Health, told us, “I worry about finances, capital, and so on.
+One such transformational leader, Sister Mary Jean Ryan, founding CEO and former Chair of multistate system SSM Health, told us, “I worry about finances, capital, and so on.
 But none of it matters if we can’t provide safe care.”

 We heard this message repeatedly from the 10 CEOs we studied for our book The Heart of Leadership.
 We chose them by polling our contacts, and their contacts, for the names of leaders they considered transformational.
 The 10 that we chose, all nominated by multiple people, have sustained higher levels of performance than their peers in similar circumstances across a range of measures, including safety, quality, financial health, and public recognition.
 They came from different kinds and sizes of health care institutions, varied geographies, and a range of backgrounds.
 By training, four were nurses, three were physicians, and three were non-clinicians.
 We interviewed them in depth and also spoke to their employees, colleagues, and board members.